Skip to Content

 liquor in Morocco

-The easiest and most hassle-free way to drink alcohol in Morocco is by having them at the hotel you’re staying at or one that’s close to you.
-Most nicer Riads or hotels will most likely have a simple or short wine list at the very least.
+The easiest and most hassle-free way to drink alcohol in Morocco is by having it at the hotel you’re staying at or one that’s close to you.

-Some have little bars hidden in the terraces on the roof or a courtyard that is catered specifically for these purposes, they are some of the nicer places to be drinking safely, especially if you’re a woman.
-Some of the nicer places you should check out include:
+Some have little bars hidden in the terraces on the roof or a courtyard that is catered specifically for these purposes.
+If you’re a woman wondering, “Are there bars in Morocco?” the answer is yes.

 1. The CasArt Bar at Sofitel Tour Blanche (Casablanca)